 The performance bond usually ranges from 1-3% of the total contract value depending on the agreed terms between the roofing contractor and the client.

 >>Related post: Does My Roofing Services Need An Insurance?

 3. Payment Bond

-Payment Bond is the guarantee that the employees, suppliers and subcontractors under the general roofing contractor will be paid according to their contract.
+A Payment Bond is a guarantee that the employees, suppliers, and subcontractors under the general roofing contractor will be paid according to their contract.
 This bond will ensure that all involving parties in the roofing construction process will be paid on time or during the construction phase.
-This bond will also protect the client whenever the subcontractors or supplier will go after them when the general contractor failed to pay in a timely manner.
-Payment bond usually comes with the performance bond.
-Once the contractor failed to pay it’s workers, the subcontractor and the suppliers, they can file a claim under the payment bond.
+This bond will also protect the client whenever the subcontractors or suppliers will go after them when the general contractor failed to pay in a timely manner.
+A payment bond usually comes with a performance bond.
+Once the contractor failed to pay its workers, the subcontractor, and the suppliers, they can file a claim under the payment bond.

-Payment bond usually ranges up to 3% of the total contract value depending on the credit history of the general roofing contractor as well with it’s current financial state.
+Payment bond usually ranges up to 3% of the total contract value depending on the credit history of the general roofing contractor as well as its current financial state.

 >>Related post: What To Look For When Choosing A Roofing Contractor